Curate Terms and Conditions

 e.
 Feedback.
 If You provide Curate with any feedback or suggestions regarding the Application, Third Party Applications, or other aspects of Curate’s business (“Feedback”), You hereby assign to Curate all rights in such Feedback and agree Curate shall have the right to use and fully exploit such Feedback and related information in any manner it deems appropriate.
 Curate will treat any Feedback You provide to Curate as non-confidential and non-proprietary.
 You agree that You will not submit to Curate any information or ideas that You consider to be confidential or proprietary.

 a.
 Fees.
 Curate charges a fee for the license granted herein to use the Application, which may be paid on an annual or monthly basis.
 Curate may also charge fees for Your access for Third Party Applications.
 Such fee is based on the date You begin a subscription.
 Curate may change the Application fees or fees for Third Party Applications from time to time upon written notice to you.
-Curate will use reasonable efforts to communicate any price change to You at least 14 days in advance, so You have an opportunity to elect to not renew, although Curate has no obligations to provide You with advance notice prior to changing any fees.
+Curate will notify you via email or the Application at least 30 days before fee changes take effect.
 If You do not wish to be bound by such changed prices or fees, You may terminate your subscription of the Application under Section 6.
 Your continued use of the Application after the communication of such price change to You constitutes an acceptance of such new prices or fees.

 b.
 Payment.
 You hereby authorize Curate to make automatic charges for any fees due to Curate via the payment method You provided in connection with account creation (as such credit card may be updated by you from time to time) or such other method that Curate makes available to You for the payment of fees.
 If You elect to pay for the use of the Application on an annual basis, Your payment method will automatically be charged each year (based on the date You created an Account), during the Term.
 If You elect to pay for the use of the Application on a monthly basis, Your payment method will automatically be charged each month within the first five days of each month during the Term.
 If such payment is declined or if you are otherwise late on any payments, Curate reserves the right to suspend or terminate your access to the Application or Third Party Applications without liability to You or any third party.